CMMC Version 1.02

 Third Party Assessment and Certification

-The non-profit Accreditation Body (AB) is responsible for managing, operating and sustaining the CMMC program, including training, evaluating and accrediting Certified Third Party Assessment Organizations (C3PAOs).
-These C3PAOs will perform independent assessments of contractors’ CMMC implementation and provide audit reports to the AB, which then issues CMMC certification that last for 3 years.
+The non-profit Accreditation Body (AB) is responsible for managing, operating and sustaining the CMMC program, including training, evaluating and accrediting Certified Third Party Assessment Organizations (C3PAOs) and Registered Provider Organizations (RPOs).
+These RPOs will perform independent assessments of contractors’ CMMC implementation and provide assessment reports to the C3PAOs to analyze and submit to the AB, which then issues CMMC certification that last for 3 years.

 •Access Controls (AC)